Kindergarten Math Worksheets

 - Analyzing Shapes (G.4, G.5, G.6) -Students learn the concept of sides, corners, and edges.
 This is where primary geometry skills begin.

-Addition and subtraction - This is the very early stage of addition and subtraction.
-The focus is on making students understand that addition is putting things together and subtraction as taking things from.
+Operations - This is the very early stage of addition and subtraction.
+The focus is on making students understand that addition is putting things together and subtraction as taking things away from a group.
 Students are not asked to write the sums or equation at this stage.
 The focus is on composing values and decomposing them.
 In a way we are preparing them for basic algebra skills, but simply not framing our questions in that fashion just yet.
 We also help them understand the concept of place value at the ones and tens places.